Introduction to Spring Hibernate Integration

 - Database setup script

 2. First, we would look into the maven dependencies.
-The maven dependencies are a part of pom.xml where all the dependencies required in a project need to be declared there along with specific versions required by the developer.
-In pom.xml, we need to make sure that we keep some essential dependencies like spring-context and spring-tx which would take care of core spring functionalities.
+The pom.xml file incorporates the Maven dependencies, where the developer must declare all the required dependencies for a project along with their specific versions.
+In pom.xml, we need to make sure that we keep some essential dependencies like spring-context and spring-tx, which would take care of core spring functionalities.
 We would also keep spring-orm for ORM support by Spring.
-Now since there is integration with Hibernate, we need to keep hibernate-entity manager and hibernate-core dependencies to take care of that area.
-Also, not to forget about mysql-connector-java for any MySQL database connection.
+Since there is integration with Hibernate, we must keep the hibernate-entity manager and hibernate-core dependencies to take care of that area.
+Also, remember MySQL-connector-java for any MySQL database connection.

-3. we would look into the Entity Bean.
-This component is used for representing persisted data which is maintained in the database.
-Since we have Hibernate in the flow, we would use JPA annotations for mapping as Hibernate does support JPA implementation.
-The other option we have is Hibernate XML based mapping.
+3. We would look into the Entity Bean.
+The database stores and maintains persistent data, utilizing this component.
+Since we have Hibernate in the flow, we would use JPA annotations for mapping, as Hibernate does support JPA implementation.
+The other option we have is Hibernate XML-based mapping.

 4. DAO stands for Data Access Object.
 This component helps in providing an abstract interface to a database.
-The abstract interface helps in providing the required specific data operations without exposing the details of the database.
-In this particular class, we can utilize annotation provided by Spring for easier coding!
+The abstract interface allows for delivering the required specific data operations without exposing the details of the database.
+In this class, we can utilize annotation provided by Spring for easier coding!

-6. Now that we have all the required functionalities ready for integration, we would define the Main class wherein all the business problem-solving logic would fit into.
-But make sure to set up logging properly otherwise one would encounter a lot of logs related to Hibernate in the log file.
+6. Now that we have all the required functionalities ready for integration, we would define the Main class wherein all the business problem-solving logic would fit.
+But make sure to set up logging properly; otherwise, one will encounter a lot of logs related to Hibernate in the log file.

 Conclusion

-In the above article, for the sake of uniformity, we have used Spring 3 as an example.
-As far as the latest trend we have Spring 4 used widely in the industry.
-The entire logic remains the same for integration except for usage of some different classes like org.springframework.orm.hibernate4.LocalSessionFactoryBean for Bean creation or mapping of a spring4.xml in the Main class.
+In the above article, we have used Spring 3 as an example of uniformity.
+Regarding the latest trend, we have Spring 4 used widely in the industry.
+The entire logic remains the same for integration except for using different classes like org.springframework.orm.hibernate4.LocalSessionFactoryBean for Bean creation or mapping of a spring4.xml in the Main class.
 Migration from Hibernate 3 to 4 is as smooth as butter!

 Recommended Articles

 This is a guide to the Spring Hibernate Integration.
-Here we discuss the basic concept, applications and why do we use Spring Hibernate Integration?
+Here we discuss the basic concept, applications, and why we use Spring Hibernate Integration.
 You may also have a look at the following articles to learn more –